 Boasting a spectacular viewpoint, the Castel Savina Winery offers visitors a unique vineyard-and-wine tasting experience.

-Guests are provided with a guided tour, three tastings of wine and nibbles of local fare.
+Guests are provided with a guided tour, three tastings and nibbles of local fare.
 The price is a bit steep for the region, but the wine is some of the best in Montenegro.
 Savina Winery Tours must be booked in advance.

-#15 Enjoy an amazing Herceg Novi View…from a Parking Lot
+#15 Enjoy an amazing Herceg Novi View

 Visitors seeking a stellar view in Herceg Novi for free can find one in a bit of an odd spot: the Dubrava Parking Lot.